Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/battery/README.rst

 .. _boards_nrf_battery:

-On-board Battery Voltage Measurement
+On-board Battery Voltage Measurement (Compatible only with Stratus nRF9160 kit)
 ###########################

 Overview
 ********

 This sample demonstrates using Nordic configurations of the Zephyr ADC infrastructure to measure the voltage of the device power supply.
 Two power supply configurations are supported:

 * If the board devicetree has a ``/vbatt`` node with compatible